Bright and pure single-photon source in a silicon chip by nanoscale positioning of a color center in a microcavity: Methods

 \section{Methods}

 \textbf{Sample preparation.} The silicon layer and buried oxide layer of our SOI have a thickness of 220 nm and 2 $\mu$m, respectively.
 The PMMA layer is chosen thick enough (480 nm) to stop the Si$^+$ ions with nearly 100$\%$ probability during the implantation (see Figure S3 in the Supporting Information).
 The nanoholes etched into the mask have diameters ranging from 125 nm to 2 $\mu$m (see Table S1 in the Supporting Information), and 10 $\mu$m pitch between the holes.
-The implantation of Si$^+$ ions is performed at an energy of 70 keV, with a dose of 10$^{11}$ cm$^{-2}$ and 7° tilt to avoid channeling.
+The implantation of Si$^+$ ions is performed at an energy of 70 keV, with a dose of 10$^{11}$ cm$^{-2}$ and 7° tilt angle with respect to the normal of the sample to avoid channeling.

 \textbf{Experimental setup.} The full optical measurement setup is schematically represented in SI Section 1.
 The sample is cooled at 10 K in a helium-flow cryostat (Oxford Instruments Microstat HiRes).
-Continuous-wave and pulsed optical excitation are provided by a semiconductor laser (PicoQuant LDH-IB-485-B) operating around 485 nm.
+Continuous-wave and pulsed optical excitation are provided by a semiconductor laser (PicoQuant LDH-IB-485-B) operating at 485 nm.
 In pulsed operation mode, the pulses have a full-width at half-maximum (FWHM) of 100 ps and tunable repetition rate.
 The laser beam is coupled into a single-mode fiber for spatial filtering, and collimated using a microscope objective mounted onto a translation stage in order to finely control the divergence of the beam.
 The laser is focused onto the sample to a 1/e$^2$-spot diameter of $\approx$ 700 nm using a microscope objective with a numerical aperture of 0.65 (Olympus LCPLN50XIR).
 The objective is mounted onto a tri-axial positioner allowing for 50 nm translation steps for photoluminescence (PL) mapping.
 A visualization line is accessible using a removable beamsplitter, in order to obtain an image of the sample on a CCD camera for alignment procedures.

 The PL is collected using the microscope objective and separated from the laser using a dichroic mirror with a cutoff wavelength of 650 nm.
 The 1200 - 1300 nm spectral range is selected through a combination of longpass and shortpass filters, and the PL is focused into a single-mode fiber using a reflective collimator (Thorlabs RC04APC-P01).
 The PL is detected using superconducting nanowire single-photon detectors (SNSPD, ID Quantique ID281), with a detection efficiency of 81$\%$ for Detector 1 at 1310 nm (resp.
 86$\%$ for Detector 2), dark count rate of 9 cps (resp.
 8 cps), and timing jitter of 29 ps (resp.
 30 ps).
 The polarization of the photons impinging on the SNSPD is controlled using a half-waveplate and a fiber polarization controller for optimized detection efficiency for both detectors.
 The photon detection events are counted by a time-correlated single-photon counting card (PicoQuant MultiHarp 150).
 For second-order correlation measurements, the card is operated in a time-tagged time-resolved mode.